clepirault/Adopt-un-alien/README.md

 <p>⏳ 24 hours hackathon</p>

 ## Goal 🎯 :
-Create an app in React & with API integration on a 24 hours hackathon
+Create an app in React & with API integration for a 24 hours hackathon

 ## Stack 💎 :
 **React**